Perchik71/Creation-Kit-Platform-Extended/README.md

 [jDialogs](https://github.com/Perchik71/jDialogs.git) by `perchik71` *(recursive)*

 # Install
+>[!IMPORTANT]
+>Regular of noavx2 release?
+>Check with Steam if your CPU support avx2.
+Open Steam, in left corner hover over help menu select System Information and search for AVX2.
+>If it is supported go with regular release
+>If it is not, go with noavx2 release
 ### Fresh Install
 Download any [supported game](https://github.com/Perchik71/Creation-Kit-Platform-Extended/wiki#brief) and install Creation Kit.
 Download [latest release](https://github.com/Perchik71/Creation-Kit-Platform-Extended/releases) of **CKPE** for your game.